Follow us on facebook for the latest news and updates

 A book of treasures...

 The latest RBGE publication Botanical Treasures: Objects from the Herbarium and Library of the Royal Botanic Garden Edinburgh, published to celebrate the 50th anniversary of the building which houses our extensive collections, offers a glimpse into some of the rarely seen and exquisite objects we hold.
 The selection, made by Herbarium and Library staff, gives an insight into the work of these two important parts of RBGE.
 Each treasure has been photographed and its importance to our unique collection is explained in detail, with tales of daring exploits, discoveries which changed science, and the history of our Edinburgh Garden all ensuing.

 Plants: Healers and Killers

-Our new publication Plants: Healers and Killers will be in our Botanics Shops in the early autumn.
+Our new publication Plants: Healers and Killers will be in our Botanics Shops soon.
 A great new book examining the history, folklore and medicinal uses of 16 iconic plants and fungi, and the active substances that can be isolated from each.
 From notorious murders, accidental poisonings, possession by evil spirits and witches' brews to medicines that have revolutionised therapeutics, this book explores the power of plants and their ability to both heal and kill.

 Available to buy

 How the Garden Grew: A Photographic History of RBGE is a collection of images from the RBGE Archive showing the Garden through the ages and the people who have worked in it.
 It contains over 100 beautiful black and white photographs and is £12, you can order it from us here, or buy it at the Botanics Shops.